-Why Algarve, Portugal should be your top travel destination post-Covid 19
+Why Algarve, Portugal should be your top travel destination in 2021

-All the things that make the Algarve such a popular destination apply even more so as restrictions ease: The climate delivering daily doses of vitamin D and sunlight to lift our spirits; healthy, locally sourced food to enjoy; small villages and open spaces to explore and clean air to breath; amazing caves to discover, ancient castles and pretty churches to explore.
-We gave you 19 reasons to visit the Algarve in 2019, and in 2020, they still hold true.
+The things that have made the Algarve such a popular destination over the years are even more important now.
+The climate delivering daily doses of vitamin D and sunlight to lift our spirits; healthy, locally sourced food to enjoy; small villages and open spaces to explore and clean air to breath; amazing caves to discover, ancient castles and pretty churches to explore, endless beaches to stroll.
+We gave you 19 reasons to visit the Algarve in 2019, and in 2021, they will still hold true.

-See below reasons why the Algarve is an excellent destination, specifically in the post-Covid 19 lockdown scenario.
+See below reasons why the Algarve is an excellent destination in a world with Covid 19.

 Vast beaches mean plenty of space for everyone

-Why the Algarve is an excellent post-Covid 19 lockdown destination
+Why the Algarve is an excellent destination in 2021

 Fly and Drive – with so many different experiences to enjoy across the region, from the rugged Costa Vicentina to the calm lagoons of the Ria Formosa, a fly drive holiday makes sense in the Algarve.
 By hiring a car you can avoid the use of public transport and explore at will.
 Check out these scenic drives in the Algarve.
-And if you want to keep your carbon footprint down, Kwako will launch its 100% electric car hire service in 2020 at selected resorts.
+And if you want to keep your carbon footprint down, Kwako hopes to launch its 100% electric car hire service soon at selected resorts.
 These small cars are perfect for local exploring.

 Private transfers – there are many companies offering airport transfers in the Algarve.
 A private transfer ensures that you travel only with your family or travel group, limiting points of contact with others.
 Transfer companies will follow guidelines from the Portuguese authorities regarding coronavirus with limited capacity in each vehicle and passengers can travel only in the rear seats, not next to the driver.
 Yellowfish Transfers, for example, guarantees the cleaning of each vehicle before and after each service.
 They supply masks and hand sanitizers on board and their drivers are monitored for symptoms before working.